DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/blur().md

 ---
 ---
 ##### shortDescription
-Removes focus from the editor.
+Removes focus from the content field of the editor.

 ---
 <!-- %fullDescription% -->